 Novel HDACi CS014

 CS014 is a new chemical entity, designed as a HDAC inhibitor with a multi-modal mechanism of action.
-By acting as an epigenetic modulator, CS014 could target the underlying pathophysiology of several rare cardiovascular and pulmonary diseases with significant unmet medical needs.
-The drug has successfully concluded a Phase I trial.
+By acting as an epigenetic modulator, CS014 could target the underlying pathophysiology of a range of cardiopulmonary diseases with significant unmet medical needs.
+CS014 showed a favorable safety and tolerability profile in the Phase I trial, and data supports advancement into Phase II.

 Mechanism of action